Marketing Beginner Updated 2026-03-22

 Lead Examples

 Example 1: Content-driven lead gen An accounting firm published a blog post: “2026 Tax Changes Every Small Business Owner Needs to Know.”
 A CTA offered a free tax planning checklist in exchange for an email.
-The post generated 350 leads in 2 months — all small business owners actively thinking about their taxes.
+The post generated 350 leads in 2 months.
+All small business owners actively thinking about their taxes.
 Perfect ICP.

 Example 2: High-intent lead A SaaS company noticed that leads who visited their pricing page and then requested a demo closed at 4x the rate of leads who came through other paths.
 They adjusted their lead scoring model to prioritize these “pricing-then-demo” leads.
 Sales efficiency improved 40%.